Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

     ![GitHub secrets](../images/GitHubSecrets.png)

-## Protect the master branch
+## Protect the main branch

-It's a software engineering best practice to protect the master branch from direct check-ins.
+It's a software engineering best practice to protect the main branch from direct check-ins.
 Read [configuring protected branches](https://help.github.com/en/github/administering-a-repository/configuring-protected-branches) to learn more about protecting branches in GitHub.

 > **Important:** Branch protections are supported on public GitHub repositories, or if you have a GitHub Pro subscription.
 If you are using a personal GitHub account and you created your repository as a private repository, you will have to change your repository to be **public**.

-The GitHub Actions workflows in this repository are configured to run when a merge to master occurs, for example after a PR is merged.
+The GitHub Actions workflows in this repository are configured to run when a merge to main occurs, for example after a PR is merged.
 Branch Protections are not required for these events to occur, so setting branch protections is optional.

 Configure branch protections according to your established software engineering process.
 If you don't have established branch protection policies, configure branch protections as follows: